 From a humble start, to now having shipped my art into many countries worldwide.
-I have had my tracks and elements displayed in TV shows, been used in multi-million-dollar builds, and have added my ball tracks skills to many on-location projects, such as Escape Rooms and Rube Goldberg machines.
+I have had my tracks and elements displayed in TV shows, been used in multi-million-dollar builds, and have added my ball tracks skills to many on-location projects, such as Escape Rooms and Rube Goldberg machines, science centers and Museums.

 I love that I get to create something like an RBS from basic raw materials that can entertain and amaze people of all ages.
 I feel like I am at my best when fulfilling your dream of owning a custom, unique, handmade Rolling Ball Sculpture.
 So, if you’re interested in having me build you your very own kinetic art sculpture, then send me an email.
 Let’s discuss your vision, so I can make your dream a reality.